jkwebco/Raffle-Wordpress-Plugin/image/readme.md

+Objective: To create a unique image with a series of numbers

+with a unique image hash and save it on the DLT.

 1) Create image with text on it rotated -90 degrees

 Question: how to break the mold and keep original safe?

 Answer: add some random noise to the image.

 1) Now each hash is different or unique and only you recieve the orignal image, so nobody can regenerate the original image.